moslevin/Mark3/embedded/readme.txt

 On Windows, the toolchain is provided as part of AVRStudio.
 Please see the “Build System” section of the docs for instructions on configuring the system on Windows.

 Once a sane build environment has been created, the kernel, libraries, examples and tests can be built by running ./scripts/build.sh from the root directory.
-By default, Mark3 builds for the atmega328p target, although other supported targets can be configured through environment variables.
-See the base.mak makefile, and “Building the Kernel” in the docs for more information on configuring these variables.
+By default, Mark3 builds for the atmega328p target, but the target can be selected by manually configuring environment variables, or by running the ./scripts/set_target.sh script as follows:

+	. ./scripts/set_target.sh <architecture> <variant> <toolchain>

+	Where:
+	 <architecture> is the target CPU architecture(i.e. avr, msp430, cm0, cm3, cm4f)
+	 <variant>		is the part name (i.e. atmega328p, msp430f2274, generic)
+	 <toolchain>	is the build toolchain (i.e. gcc)

+For example, to build the kernel for a generic ARM Cortex-M0 using a pre-configured arm-none-eabi-gcc toolchain, one would run the following commands:

+	. ./scripts/set_target.sh cm0 generic gcc
+	./scripts/build.sh

 Supported targets